Are there financial assistance programs for families to help with purchasing home hearing assistive technology (HAT)?

 - A student who is receiving services through the Florida Division of Vocational Rehabilitation may be eligible for assistance in procuring hearing aids, should they be deemed necessary to meet the goals established in the student’s Individualized Plan for Employment (IPE).

 Special Note: Districts are responsible for providing amplification, personal or school HAT, when the student is at school and the IEP team determines it is assistive technology and the student requires it for FAPE.
-See your district’s ESE Policies and Procedures (SP&P) for more details.
+See your district’s ESE Policies and Procedures (ESE P&Ps) for more details.

 Do you know of a resource we missed?
 Email suggestions to email@example.com.